 Have a portion of Pad Thai

-You’re already super hungry by now and when in Bangkok don’t miss to try Pad Thai.
+You’re already super hungry by now and when in Bangkok don’t miss to try Thai’s most famous dish – Pad Thai.
 It’s a local stir-fried rice noodle dish commonly served as a street food.
-Whether you pick one at the food stalls for 30 THB, local eateries or you eat at some nicer restaurant, in Bangkok they’re usually super delicious no matter where you take them.
+Whether you pick one at the food stalls (it costs only 30 THB), local eateries or you eat at some nicer restaurant, in Bangkok they’re usually super delicious no matter where you take them.

 Shop at one of many Bangkok’s street markets